pradeep9372/SQL_Retail_Sales_Analysis/README.md

 WHERE total_sale > 1000
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**
 ```sql
 SELECT
     category,